-Republicans Panicked After Eric Cantor Loss: ‘This Is Like Robespierre’
+Republicans Funereal After Eric Cantor Loss: ‘This Is Like Robespierre’

 The defeat of House Majority Leader Eric Cantor on Tuesday night set off chaos in the halls of the Capitol on Wednesday, as Republicans pondered a scenario that no one had ever contemplated.